PrithivirajDamodaran/Parrot_Paraphraser/README.md

 show the places that we should not miss in russia? list some famous places which we should not miss in russia?
 ```
-### How to get syntactic and phrasal diversity/variety in your paraphrases using parrot?
+### Getting syntactic and phrasal diversity/variety in your paraphrases ?

 You can play with the do_diverse knob (checkout the next section for more knobs).
 Consider this example: **do_diverse = False (default)***